Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 2-3 lbs peaches chopped
+- 2-3 lbs peaches, chopped

 - 2-3 lbs sugar

-- (or 2 tsp Acid Blend)
+- 2 tsp Acid Blend, or 2 Tbsp.
+Lemon Juice

-- 1/8 cup raisins
+- 1 tsp Yeast Nutrient, or 1/8 cup raisins

-- Premier Blanc Wine Yeast
+- 1 packet Premier Blanc Wine Yeast

 Instructions